nfagerlund/terraform/website/docs/cli/state/index.html.md

 - Use [the `terraform state list` command](/docs/commands/state/list.html) and [the `terraform state show` command](/docs/commands/state/show.html) to inspect state data before using any of the other state commands to do anything risky.
+(Or just use them when you're curious about something.)
 - Use [the `terraform refresh` command](/docs/commands/refresh.html) to update state data to match the real-world condition of the managed resources.
 This is done automatically during plans and applies, but not during any of the direct state operations listed below, so you might want to refresh before reading or modifying state if it's been a few hours since the last plan or apply.

-## Importing Pre-Existing Resources
+## Importing Pre-existing Resources

 The `terraform import` command can associate unmanaged resources with a resource address in a configuration, bringing them under Terraform's control.